Mare à Mare, Mare è Monti trails... a choice of discovery hikes in Corsica! New

 Corsica is renowned for its outdoor sports including a multitude of year-round hiking trails that are suitable for novices, experienced walkers, family and friends.
-Although Corsica is famous for its traditional GR20, a legendary long distance hiking trail which crosses the island diagonally, there are also six spectacular discovery trails: the Mare à Mare (North, South and Centre), the Mare è Monti (North and South) and the Transhumance Trail.
+Although Corsica is famous for its traditional GR20, a legendary long distance hiking trail which crosses the island diagonally, there are also eight spectacular discovery trails: the Mare à Mare (North, South and Centre), the Mare è Monti (North and South), the Mare è Monti Livantinu, the Corte-Ota trail and the Transhumance Trail.
 You’ll find that these scenic routes are the perfect way to discover a different perspective of authentic Corsica, taking you through regions such as Valincu, Boziu, Balagne or Fium'orbu, where you’ll meet friendly folk, discover picturesque villages and majestic forests.
 Hiking in Corsica is a brilliant way to immerse yourself in the culture, gastronomy, and traditions of the island.
 The Trails are clearly indicated by orange makers (purple for the Transhumance trail) and are doable almost all year round with daily stages which take an average of 5 hours.

 « Corsica - from east to west »